 Predictability is Paramount

 A company must not only be of significant size to go public, but management must be confident in its ability to predict earnings for at least a year, grow margins and maintain its growth rate.
-As we explained in Winning VC Strategies To Help You Sell Tech IPO Stock, companies that miss one of their first two quarters’ earnings guidance, experience slowing revenue growth, or are not able to grow their margins are highly likely to trade below their IPO price.
+As we explained in a previous post, companies that miss one of their first two quarters’ earnings guidance, experience slowing revenue growth, or are not able to grow their margins are highly likely to trade below their IPO price.
 The downside of trading significantly below your IPO price is public embarrassment which can at a minimum be distracting and at its worst can lead to shareholder lawsuits.

 Choosing investment bankers